What is Office of Foreign Assets Control (OFAC)?

 The nature and extent of these sanctions vary significantly.
 For instance, nations like Belarus, Libya, and Sudan face restrictions that primarily target transactions involving certain entities or individuals.
 Conversely, other countries are subject to more extensive measures, including:

-List-based Sanctions
+List-Based Sanctions

 List-based sanctions are a specific type of OFAC sanction that involves identifying and listing individuals, entities, and organizations on the Specially Designated Nationals and Blocked Persons List (SDN List).
 Those listed are considered to pose a threat to U.S. interests, and all U.S. persons are prohibited from engaging in transactions with them.
 This approach allows for targeted actions against those involved in terrorism, narcotics trafficking, human rights abuses, and other malign activities, effectively cutting them off from the U.S. financial system and economy.
 Additionally, according to OFAC's 50 Percent Rule, property and interests in property of entities that are directly or indirectly owned by one or more blocked persons to the degree of 50 percent or more in total are also blocked.
 This rule extends the impact of sanctions to entities controlled by sanctioned individuals or entities, further restricting their access to the U.S. financial system.